Planning permission granted to create a new 4000 capacity live entertainment venue – Bradford Live

 The NEC Group will bring their live event expertise to Bradford as the venue operator.
 The Group has made a 30 year commitment to bring music, comedy, family entertainment and many other live events to the region, with plans for over 200 events annually.

 Lee Craven, founding Director of Bradford Live said, “We are delighted that we can now start the work to give Bradford back a fantastic entertainment venue.
 It is a tremendous asset to have on board the expertise of the NEC Group on board.
 Together we will create a world class live event space overlooking City Park for the first time in many years.
 We thank the council and the people of Bradford for their unwavering support in getting us to this stage and all our financial backers, including the Department for Culture, Media and Sport, the Local Enterprise Partnership and the West Yorkshire Combined Authority.
-We’re planning to open our doors in the Autumn of 2020 and are now looking forward to the excitement of opening night and beyond.”
+We’re now looking forward to the excitement of opening night and beyond.”

 Phil Mead, NEC Group Chairman, Arenas and Ticket Factory, said,